joshmeranda/undo/README.md

 ## Known Limitations
-Obviously Undo can only do so much, especially when pulling the target command from history, and may end up in situations where it does thing you don't want.
+Obviously Undo can only do so much, especially when pulling the target command from history, and may end up in situations where it does something you didn't want or expect it to do.
 Here you will find a list of known limitations that do not have an easy solution and will likely always be a plague upon it:

 #### Typos
 If the last command contained a typo, Undo will likely have no idea what to do with it unless the typo matched another